hyperledger/indy-hipe/text/AMES/README.md

                                 "properties": {
                                     "sender": {
                                         "type": "string",
-                                        "description": "The anoncrypted verification key of the sender" },
+                                        "description": "The anoncrypted DID key reference, or key of sender."
+                                    },
                                     "kid": {
                                         "type": "string",
-                                        "description": "The DID, key reference, or key of the recipient."
+                                        "description": "The DID key reference, or key of the recipient."
                                     }
                                 }
                             }